Summer Work

 - Who was Gandhi?, Dana Meachen Rau

-- Math 5 - Summer Solutions Math 5
+- Math 5 – Summer Solutions Intermediate A (IA) (Mathematics 5)

-- Accelerated and Honors Math 5 - Summer Solutions Math 6
+- Accelerated and Honors Math 5 – Summer Solutions Intermediate 1B (IB) (Mathematics 6)

 Rising Seventh Grade

-Summer History: Students entering Grade 7 are to read Chains by Laurie Hals Anderson over the summer.
+Students entering Grade 7 are to read Chains by Laurie Halse Anderson over the summer.
 Follow-up/assessment of the book will be discussed in September in each of the history classes.
 The required history selection is in addition to any selections for English.

-- Math 6 - Summer Solutions Math 6
+- Math 6 – Summer Solutions Intermediate 1B (IB) (Mathematics 6)

-- Accelerated Math 6 - Summer Solutions Math 7
+- Accelerated and Honors Math 6 – Summer Solutions Pre-Algebra (PA) (Mathematics 7)

 Rising Eighth Grade